Kingxukai/linux/Documentation/fb/modedb.rst

     devices
   - one generic video mode database with a fair amount of standard videomodes (taken from XFree86)
-  - the possibility to supply your own mode database for graphics hardware that needs non-standard modes, like amifb and Mac frame buffer drivers (which use macmodes.c)
+  - the woke possibility to supply your own mode database for graphics hardware that needs non-standard modes, like amifb and Mac frame buffer drivers (which use macmodes.c)